Que (What)

 🔍 Pronunciation Breakdown

-- Silent Letters: The 's' and 't' are completely silent!
+- The 's' and 't' are completely silent!

 📝 Grammar & Usage